SkyWalking JVM Observability Best Practices¶

 -

-Program Counter Used to record the address of the next JVM instruction to be executed.
+Used to record the execution address of the next JVM instruction. -

-Virtual Machine Stack Each stack consists of multiple frames (Frame), corresponding to the memory used during each method call.
-It stores information such as local variable tables, operand stacks, constant pool references.
-From method invocation to completion, it corresponds to the push and pop processes of a frame in the Java virtual machine stack.
-The size of the virtual machine stack can be set using -Xss.
+Each stack consists of multiple stack frames (Frame), corresponding to the memory used during each method call.
+It stores local variable tables, operand stacks, constant pool references, etc. From method invocation to completion, this corresponds to a stack frame being pushed onto and popped from the Java virtual machine stack.
+You can set the size of the virtual machine stack via -Xss. -

-Method Area The method area is a JVM specification, with PermGen and Metaspace being two implementation methods.
-In JDK8 and later, the original PermGen data has been split into heap and Metaspace.
-Metaspace stores class metadata, while static variables and string pools are placed in the heap.
+The method area is a JVM specification, with permanent generation and meta-space being one of its implementations.
+In JDK8 and later versions, the original permanent generation data was split into heap and meta-space.
+Meta-space stores class metadata, static variables, and string constant pools, which are placed in the heap. -

-Runtime Constant Pool The runtime constant pool is part of the method area, serving as a table from which the virtual machine instructions find class names, method names, parameter types, etc.
+The runtime constant pool is part of the method area, functioning as a table.
+The virtual machine instructions use this table to find the names of classes, methods, parameter types, etc., to be executed. -

 Threads¶

-Java has two types of threads: User Threads and Daemon Threads.
+There are two types of threads in Java: User Threads and Daemon Threads.

-- User Threads can be understood as system working threads that perform business operations required by the application.
+- User threads can be understood as the working threads of the system, completing the business operations required by the application.

-- Daemon Threads are special threads that run in the background to provide system-level services, such as garbage collection threads.
+- Daemon threads are a special type of thread that silently completes some systematic services in the background, such as garbage collection threads.

 Threads in the JVM have the following states:

-- Waiting (WAITING): Indefinitely waiting for another thread to perform a specific operation.
+- Waiting State (WAITING), indefinitely waiting for another thread to perform a specific operation.

-- Timed Waiting (TIMED_WAITING): Waiting for another thread to perform a specific operation within a time limit.
+- Timed Waiting State (TIMED_WAITING), waiting for a specific time limit for another thread to perform a specific operation.

 Performance Metrics¶